 How to run the Intersect Tool in ArcGIS and QGIS

-In ArcGIS and ArcGIS Pro, the Intersect Tool is part of the Analysis Toolbox and within the Overlay Toolset.
+In ArcGIS and ArcGIS Pro, the Merge Tool is in the Data Management Toolbox and within the General Toolset.

 In both GIS software, the main entries are its inputs and output.
-But in ArcGIS, you can specify the output type as points, lines, and polygons.
+In QGIS, you can specify the coordinate reference system.

 But in ArcGIS, you can specify the field map, which identifies which fields will get paired during the merge process.